aoliverg/MTUOC-web-downloader/README.md

 # 4. MTUOC-download-from-sitemap

-This program is distributed in two diferent versions: MTUOC-download-from-sitemap-selenium.py (using selenium) and MTUOC-download-from-sitemap-requests.py (using requests).
+This program can use two diferents strategies to download the websites: Selenium (the default one) or requests.
 Depending on the website to download one version can work better than the other.
-The use of the selenium version is recommended as a first try.
-These two programs are used in the exact same way.
-The explanation is given for the selenium version, but the parameters and options are exactly the same for the requests versions.
+The use of the selenium strategy is recommended as a first try.

 The program needs a text file contaning a list of links to download.
 This list can be constructed with the MTUOC-sitemap.py program.
 If you don't have such a list, you can create a text file with the URL of the website to download.
 The program will download all the links in the file and for each link it will try to detect new internal links to download.

 The program has the option -h that shows the help of the program:

 ```
-python3 MTUOC-download-from-sitemap-selenium.py -h
-usage: MTUOC-download-from-sitemap-selenium.py [-h] -f SITEMAPFILE [-d OUTDIR]
+usage: MTUOC-download-from-sitemap.py [-h] -f SITEMAPFILE [-d OUTDIR] [-s STRATEGY]
+                                      [--minwait MINWAIT] [--maxwait MAXWAIT]
+                                      [--maxdowload MAXDOWLOAD] [--timeout TIMEOUT]

 MTUOC program to get the links from a website.